 Mrs Mitchell is our attendance officer and deals with the daily attendance and registers.
 Mrs Mitchell will take the answerphone messages and emails and transfer the information onto your child's school register.
 Mrs Mitchell will also contact home if a child has not reported for morning or afternoon registration and we have not been given a reason.
 Mrs Mitchell monitors all absence and will report any concerns to the Pastoral Team.

 Head of Year/Head of School and/or Form Tutor

 Your child's Head of Year, Head of School and/or Form Tutor may contact you at any time in relation to attendance expectations.

-Have overall responsibility for school attendance and regularly hold staff meetings with the Pastoral Team.
+Has overall responsibility for school attendance and regularly holds staff meetings with the Pastoral Team.